sushanth0903-CODE/aerosense-rul/README.md

 random_state = 42
 ```

-The model configuration is stored in:
+The model configuration is defined in:

 ```text
 src/model_train.py
 ```

-The repository also records important model metadata in:
+Model metadata is saved to:

 ```text
 artifacts/metadata.joblib
 ```

-This helps ensure that the dashboard and trained model use the same feature definitions.
+This allows the dashboard to use the same feature definitions and model configuration as the training pipeline.

 ---

-## Reproducible setup
+## Fresh reproduction

-A fresh setup can be reproduced with:
+A complete fresh setup can be performed using:

 ```bash
 git clone https://github.com/sushanth0903-CODE/aerosense-rul.git